department-of-veterans-affairs/health-apis-clinical-fhir/environments.md

 - Tampa Docker does not provide access to users to interact with data, e.g. CPM testers cannot add records to Vista.
 - SSOi user with auth-related data does not have matching Practitioner entry in Synth DB.
+- MPI integration is currently disabled, but could be mocked to direct certain patients to Loma Linda and others to Tampa Docker

 Making it work (mostly)